cslab-uprrp/toa/README.md

 * etc/
 * db/

-Move each of the directories to you home directory.
+Move each of these directories to you home directory.

 For example to move public_html to your home directory: